Prerequisites for OnceCallback (Part 6): Deducing this (C++23)

 Chromium didn't have the benefit of C++23, so it used a rather hacky approach—two overloads:

-It works, but it is certainly not elegant—it requires two overloaded functions to handle the same thing, and the !sizeof hack has poor readability.
+It works, but it's certainly not elegant—requiring two overloaded functions to handle the same thing, and the sizeof hack has poor readability.

-C++23's deducing this allows us to explicitly write this as the first parameter of a member function, and use a template parameter to deduce its type and value category.
+C++23's deducing this allows us to explicitly write the implicit this object parameter as the first parameter of a member function, and use a template parameter to deduce its type and value category.

 Basic Syntax

-this auto&& self is the declaration of the explicit object parameter.
-The keyword this appearing before the type tells the compiler, "this is not a normal parameter, but an explicit object parameter." auto&& is a deduction placeholder—the compiler will deduce the concrete type of self based on the value category of the object at the call site.
+};this auto&& self is the declaration of the explicit object parameter.
+The keyword this appearing before the type tells the compiler "this is not a normal parameter, but an explicit object parameter." auto&& is the deduction placeholder—the compiler will deduce the specific type of self based on the value category of the object at the call site.

 Deduction Rules

-The type deduction rules for self are exactly the same as those for forwarding references—because the deduction context of self is equivalent to a template parameter:
+The type deduction rules for self are exactly the same as for forwarding references—because the deduction context of auto&& is equivalent to a template parameter:

 }